 NAUSP provides an important tool for hospitals to support their local antimicrobial stewardship (AMS) programs.
 Participation in NAUSP can also assist hospitals to meeting the AMS requirements of the National Safety and Quality Health Service (NSQHS) Standard Preventing and Controlling Healthcare-Associated Infection.

 The Commission has published a series of annual reports on analyses of NAUSP data, the most recent of which relates to 2016.
-NAUSP publishes six monthly benchmarking reports for hospital peer groups, speciality units, states and territories.
+NAUSP routinely publishes six monthly benchmarking reports for hospital peer groups, speciality units, states and territories.

 The 2016 NAUSP annual report included analyses of data contributed by 169 hospitals (143 public and 26 private) in 2016.
 All Principal Referral Hospitals and 88% (93/106) of Public Acute Group A and B hospitals participated in the program in 2016.
 Data on antifungal usage in Australian hospitals were included in the report for the first time in 2016.